nekidaz/ArchiveKeeper/README.md

 5. Download archives: Once the archiving process is complete, a download link will appear.
 Click the link to download the generated ZIP archive containing the uploaded files.

-## Contributing

-Contributions to the File Archiver project are welcome.
-If you encounter any issues or have suggestions for improvements, please submit an issue or a pull request on the project repository.